haiadeep8/youtube_to_mp3_converter/README.md

 # youtube_to_mp3_converter
-it is a high quality GPU utilize converter for YouTube to mp3 written in python it doesn't have any security because i m not a professional developer i made it using CHATGPT 3.5 turbo code its free and open source go crazy with it
+It is a high quality GPU utilize converter for YouTube to mp3 written in python it doesn't have any security because I m not a professional developer I made it using CHATGPT 3.5 turbo code its free and open source go crazy with it

-it has high quality compression and conversion which utilize GPU for best and fastest compression and conversion to mp3
+It has high quality compression and conversion which utilize GPU for best and fastest compression and conversion to mp3

-no more online converter and there limitions and subscription plans
+No more online converter and there limitions and subscription plans

-all has to be open source now
+All has to be open source now

-link to download software if you are lazy to run the code and setup everthing with exe file of this code I converted
+Link to download software if you are lazy to run the code and setup everthing with exe file of this code I converted

 Enjoy!!!